reswitched/pegaswitch/README.md

 Installation
 ============

-1. Install the latest version of node from [nodejs.org](https://nodejs.org)
+1. Install Docker
+2. Install Docker-Compose
+3. Ensure Docker Has Minimum 4GB of Resources (Default 2GB)
 2. Clone this repository
-3. Run `npm install`
+3. Run `docker-compose up`

 Usage
 =====

 1. Ensure port 53, 80, and 8100 are open on the computer running pegaswitch.
-2. Start pegaswitch with `sudo node start.js`
+2. PegaSwitch will start automatically when you start the docker container.
+3. To run PegaSwitch natively without a container install NodeJS and run `npm install`.
 3. Configure your Switch DNS settings to point to the IP of your computer.
 4. Run a connection test to trigger the Captive Portal.
 (Likewise, going into an update page will do the same.)